Azure/multi-cloud-asset-inventory-preview/src/multi-cloud-portal-create.md

 Fill out the basic details of your connector with your AWS Account Id.
 You can choose to connect to a Single Account or Organization Account.
 See [here](Connector-details.md) for more information on the Connector details and AWS account information.
 ![Bascis](https://github.com/Azure/multi-cloud-asset-inventory-preview/blob/main/images/BasicsCreate1.png)

-Next, configure the Multi-cloud solutions you are interested in by turning them on and configuring them.
+Next, configure the Multicloud solutions you are interested in by turning them on and configuring them.
 For more information on the solutions and the settings, see here:
 - [Inventory](Inventory-Details.md)
 - [ArcOnboarding](Arc-onboarding-details.md)
 ![SolutionCreate](https://github.com/Azure/multi-cloud-asset-inventory-preview/blob/main/images/SolutionsCreate.png)